trixi-framework/Trixi.jl/docs/src/adding_new_equations/nonconservative_advection.md

 ```

 The implementation of nononservative terms uses a single "nonconservative flux"
 function `flux_conconservative`.
-It will basically be applied is a loop of the
+It will basically be applied in a loop of the
 form
 ```julia
 du_m = sum(D[m, l] * flux_conconservative(u[m], u[l], 1, equations)) # orientation 1: x